jann4025/exam2019/README.md

 After merging delete the branch on the github.com repo

 ### Commits
-Commit as offen as posible.
+Commit as offent as posible.
 Commit when something is "Done" or atleast the part youve been working on is working

 **Commit messages:** <br/>
 Make sure to add commit messages that tells exactly what the commit is doing.
 As example if you fixed a bug in a function the commit message example could be: "Fixing calculator error in function 'randomNumberCalculator()'